 - For migratory species, for example, shorebirds, decreases in the TBX may be a result of declines that have occurred far away from the locations where they have been monitored (e.g. monitoring in Australia may be detecting the impact of decreases in habitat elsewhere in the flyway).

+- This composite index does

+not include data for all of NT's

+threatened bird species because

+monitoring programs do not exist

+for most species, and the data

+from some programs were not

+suitable for incorporation in the

+TBX.
+There is scope to increase the

+representation of threatened bird

-As migratory shorebirds account - for 6 out of 18 species included in this analysis, it may be masking some of the successful recoveries of species such as the Helmeted Honeyeater and Black-eared Miner. - This composite index does not include data for all of Victoria's threatened bird species because monitoring programs do not - exist for all species, or the data from such programs were not suitable for incorporation in the TBX.
-There is scope for increasing the comprehensiveness of representation of threatened bird species, with strategically established targeted monitoring for those threatened species not currently included in the index (see Table 1), thus the index has the capacity to identify strategic monitoring opportunities. - The index includes fewer than 10 species for the years 1985 to 1995, so trends in that period may not be readily matched to trends from later periods during which many more species were included in the composite index. - The analysis has highlighted the paucity in long term monitoring data for the majority of our threatened bird species that will need to be addressed to make this measure more robust in the future.
+- species in the index by strategically establishing targeted monitoring seefor those threatened species not currently included in the index (see Table 1), thus the index has the capacity to identify strategic monitoring opportunities.

+- The index includes fewer than five species for the years 1985 to 1995, so trends in that period may not be readily matched to trends from later periods when more species were included in the composite index.

+- The index shows a relative increase in bird abundance of 159% over 30 years, an increase driven by positive trends in a number of species, mostly shorebirds, but some other species have declined.